aditisingh4812/simplified_tuned_range_separated/README.md

 # Repository Overview:
 The repository archives computational workflows and raw data supporting the figures and tables in the associated paper.
 It includes:

-Input/output files from quantum chemistry packages (NWChem and Q-Chem) for reproducibility.
+Input files from quantum chemistry packages (NWChem) for reproducibility.

 Calculation details for transparency and peer validation.